st01c/st01c.github.io/_posts/2024/2024-05-31-symposium-CFP.md

 - Policy, law and regulation of gamification and financialisation
 - Cultural, spatial and temporal aspects of gamified finance and/or financialised play

-The symposium will feature keynote lectures (tbd), networking opportunities, and a workshop/play event during which a RPG-boardgame on the network theme will be presented.
+The symposium will feature academic presentations, networking opportunities, and a workshop/play event during which a RPG-boardgame on the network theme will be presented.
+We are delighted to host Dr. Rachel O’Dwyer as our keynote speaker for the symposium.
+Rachel is a lecturer at the National College of Art and Design in Dublin, and author of the recently published, highly acclaimed [_Tokens: The Future of Money in the Age of the Platform_](https://www.versobooks.com/en-gb/products/2957-tokens) (Verso 2023).

 Note that there will be opportunity for symposium presentations to be included in a peer-reviewed journal special issue or co-edited book (details to be determined).